 Retail Project Manager

-Anthony has been with the Australia Zoo family for over four and a half years and has had a couple of different roles over the time.
+Anthony started working at Australia Zoo in 2001 and has had a few roles over this time.
 He began his journey in our Concierge Department, meeting and greeting guests as they arrived.
-After two years, he moved into Admissions as a supervisor, and has spent the last three years managing the Crocoseum Boutique.
-Anthony has now moved into the Retail department and started in his current role as 2IC of Retail in 2004.
+After a year, he joined the Admission team as a supervisor.
+Anthony than moved into the Retail department and started in his current role as 2IC of Retail in 2004.

 With thousands of visitors from all over the world passing through the gates daily, all team members understand the importance of making a lasting impression to our patrons.
 A job at Australia Zoo is more than a vocation, it's a lifestyle - just ask any of our team members.
 Australia Zoo employees love animals and conservation, have an exceptional self-drive attitude towards work and of course, wear the world famous khaki uniforms with pride!
 You just have to walk around the Zoo to feel the electricity in the air.
 The atmosphere creates an exciting experience for all visitors and a dream workplace environment for all employees.

 - Building Services

 - Croc Lair